jgoldmintz/SynPathML/README.md

 # SynPathML: Disease-Associated Mutation Prediction Pipeline

-A three-stage machine learning pipeline for predicting disease-associated synonymous mutations using BioFeatureFactory features.
+A three-stage machine learning pipeline for predicting disease-associated synonymous mutations.
+Accepts any numeric feature matrix from a SQL database or TSV file.

 ## Overview